jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 When tone rises:

+- lens overlays loosen
+- identity overlays lose authority
+- narrative overlays fall apart
+- perception widens
+- meaning clarifies
-- lens overlays loosen  \n- identity overlays lose authority  \n- narrative overlays fall apart  \n- perception widens  \n- meaning clarifies  \n- the self regains continuity
+- the self regains continuity

 Overlays dissolve *before* Hydra does.
 They are the first signs that **coherence** is returning.